keziah55/DetectorBank/README.md

 Note that stuff gets printed when DEBUG == 0 (or simply exists).
 For no debugging output, don't define it at all.

+## Note Detection

+Work-in-progress note detector using the DetectorBank can be found [here](https://github.com/keziah55/NoteDetector).